Robin Ficker: Politics

+In 1976, Ficker ran as an independent in Maryland's 8th congressional district.
+He finished third, with 11.0% of the vote, behind Republican Newton I. Steers Jr., with 46.8% and Democrat Lanny J. Davis with 42.2%.

 In 1978, Ficker was elected to the Maryland House of Delegates as a Republican, representing Montgomery County from 1979 to 1983.
-He lost a 1980 congressional primary to incumbent Republican Congressman Newton Steers.
-Ficker lost his bid for re-election in 1982.
+He lost a 1980 primary in the 8th congressional district to former congressman Newton Steers (who had been defeated for re-election in 1978).
+Ficker lost his bid for re-election to the House of Delegates in 1982.

+In 1984, Ficker secured the Republican nomination in the 6th congressional district.
+He was defeated in the general election by Democratic incumbent Beverly Byron, 65.1% to 34.9%.

-He ran for United States Senate in 2000, claiming to have shaken hands with more than 560,000 people before officially announcing his candidacy.
-Ficker unsuccessfully ran for Montgomery County Executive in 2006 receiving just under 10% of the vote.
+He ran for the United States Senate in 2000, claiming to have shaken hands with more than 560,000 people before officially announcing his candidacy.
+Ficker unsuccessfully ran for Montgomery County Executive in 2006, receiving just under 10% of the vote.

-In 2009, Ficker moved from his primary residence in Boyds to his childhood home in Colesville to run for County Council in District 4 where he won a three-way Republican primary with 58% of the vote.
+In 2009, Ficker moved from his primary residence in Boyds to his childhood home in Colesville to run for the Montgomery County Council in District 4, where he won a three-way Republican primary with 58% of the vote.
 He lost to Democrat Nancy Navarro 61% to 35%.
-Moving back to Boyds in 2010, Ficker ran as a Republican for Montgomery County Council District 2.
+Moving back to Boyds in 2010, Ficker ran as a Republican for the Montgomery County Council seat in District 2.
 Ficker lost to State Delegate Craig L. Rice (D-Dist.
-15), of Germantown 59% to 40%.
+15), of Germantown, 59% to 40%.